 Skill 2: Active Listening Under Pressure

 One of the most underrated interview skills is the ability to genuinely listen to the question being asked — rather than immediately beginning to formulate your answer the moment the interviewer starts speaking.
-Candidates who listen actively answer the actual question.
+Candidates who listen actively respond directly to the actual question.
 Candidates who do not answer the question they prepared for, or the question they expected, or a slightly different question that sounds similar.
 Experienced interviewers notice this immediately — and it significantly undermines the impression of all the other skills you are demonstrating.

 Active listening also means catching nuance in follow-up questions — noticing when the interviewer probes deeper on something you said, when they redirect the conversation to a new area, or when their body language signals that your answer needs more specificity.